spring-projects/spring-data-rest/doc/main_wiki.md

       private Map<String, Profile> profiles;
     }

-An appropriate CrudRepository interface defined like this:
+...and an appropriate CrudRepository interface defined like...

     public interface PersonRepository extends CrudRepository<Person, Long> {
     }

-Your PersonRepository will by default be declared in the ApplicationContext with a bean name of "personRepository".
+...your PersonRepository will by default be declared in the ApplicationContext with a bean name of "personRepository".
 The web exporter will strip the word "Repository" from it and expose a resource named "person".
-The resulting URL of this repository will be `http://localhost:8080/data/person`.
+The resulting URL of this repository (assuming the exporter webapp is deployed at context path `/data` in your servlet container) will be `http://localhost:8080/data/person`.

 ### Discoverability